 Separation anxiety is normal and even a sign of a healthy parent-child relationship.
 But dealing with your child’s emotions can be difficult.

 Your child needs your reassurance—and follow through—to keep his fears at bay.
-Let’s say he’s starting preschool and is struggling with the transition of being away from you and in the hands of strangers.
+Let’s say he’s starting preschool and is struggling with the transition of being away from you and developing stranger anxiety.